Ashuchamp/CSE403-GoBuddy/README.md

 **Extensions:** (a) Save activities interested in to user's wishlist; (b) Search activities based on keyword related terms.
 **Exceptions:** (E1) Keyword doesn't exist in the database ⇒ suggest user to create an activity; (E2) Keyword exceeds the available input length ⇒ deny the search and suggest shorten the keyword.

+### UC‑5: Group Activity Formation  *(Owner: Sophia Su)*

+**Actors:** Organizor (verified user), Participants (verified user)
+**Trigger:** Organizer converts an individual intent into a group activity.
+**Preconditions:** Organizer has at least one posted intent.
+**Postconditions:** The system creates a shared group activity with multiple participants.

+**Main flow:**
+1. Organizer selects “Convert to group activity” on an intent.
+2. System prompts the organizer to set maximum participants and visibility (public/private).
+3. Interested users can join until the group is full.
+4. Once full, the system automatically creates a group confirmation summary.

+**Extensions:** (a) Organizer can reopen or close the group; (b) Users can leave before event date.
+**Exceptions:** (E1) Group reaches full capacity ⇒ show “activity full”; (E2) Organizer cancels ⇒ notify all participants.

 ---